ahnafshahrear/Digital-Signal-Processing-Lab/ReadMe.md

-# Digital Signal Processing Lab
-## 3rd Year 1st Semester
+# Digital Signal Processing Lab - 3rd Year 1st Semester

 ## Author
 - [@ahnafshahrear](https://github.com/ahnafshahrear)

 ## Language
+- Matlab <br>
-- Matlab ( Note: This codes are compatible with GNU Octave.
-To run on Matlab, remove the comments or replace '#' with '%' )
+Note: This codes are compatible with GNU Octave.
+To run on Matlab, remove the comments or replace '#' with '%'

 ## Index
 1. Various Sequences